Prabhaker24/prabhu/security.md

 # Authorization
 ## General authorization settings
-Pravega will implement a pluggable authorization model.
+Pravega implement a pluggable authorization model.
 The authorization kicks in only with interactions with the controller through GRPC or REST.
 Once the request is authorized, controller generates a token.
 This token will be presented to the SegmentStore.
 Once the token is validated, SegmentStore will assume that the interactions have already been approved by the controller.
 The authorizer model returns whether the user is authorized as well as a string which represents the user identity.
-Advantages: This will mean that we do not have authorization happening twice, once with the controller and then with segmentstore.
+Advantage of this will mean that we do not have authorization happening twice, once with the controller and then with segmentstore.
 This will also take the authorization part away from the performance critical path.

 ### a.
 Token format
 Token is used to share authorization information between Pravega controller and SegmentStore.
-The token follows the JWT (JSON Web Token) format closely. https://tools.ietf.org/html/rfc7519 It is signed by a symmetric key shared between controller and SegmentStore.
-More details about how JWT tokens are signed can be found here: https://tools.ietf.org/html/rfc7515.
+The token follows the JWT (JSON Web Token) format closely. [https://tools.ietf.org/html/rfc7519](https://tools.ietf.org/html/rfc7519) It is signed by a symmetric key shared between controller and SegmentStore.
+More details about how JWT tokens are signed can be found here: [https://tools.ietf.org/html/rfc7515](https://tools.ietf.org/html/rfc7515).
 A token consists of the resource identifier.
 SegmentStore has the responsibility of validating the token.
 It also converts the token from controller primitives (stream/scope) to SegmentStore primitives (segments).
 SegmentStore validates signature of this token, validates that the resource id requested matches the one specified in the token, validates the lifetime of the token and if it matches, performs the given operation.

 ### b.
 Why JWT
 Jason Web Token format and implementation gives an efficient way of signing and encrypting claim based tokens.
 This is a widely used format and has advanced features in-built like token expiry etc which will be useful in the context of Pravega.
-Please refer to JWT specs for more details.

 ### c.
 Token lifetime and revocation
 Tokens are short lived.
-Controller controls their lifetime using the 'exp' claim. https://tools.ietf.org/html/rfc7519#section-4.1.4.
+Controller controls their lifetime using the 'exp' claim. [https://tools.ietf.org/html/rfc7519#section-4.1.4](https://tools.ietf.org/html/rfc7519#section-4.1.4).
 The expiration time is checked before start of a given SegmentStore operation.
 In case an expired token is observed, SegmentStore returns appropriate error to the client.
 The client can interact with controller and receive a new token after controller reauthenticates it.

 ## Role-Based Access Control (RBAC)
 ## Setting up RBAC for Pravega operator